garret1317/yt-dlp-rajiko/README.md

 yt-dlp with `pipx`, use `pipx inject yt-dlp yt-dlp-rajiko` to install the plugin in yt-dlp's environment.

-Otherwise, download the wheel, and place it in one of these locations:
+Otherwise, download the plugin bundle, and place it in one of these locations:

   - `~/.config/yt-dlp/plugins/` (on Linux and Mac)
   - `%appdata%/yt-dlp/plugins/` (on Windows)